About the Awards

 The Bernard G. Greenberg Alumni Endowment Award was established in 1986 by the School’s Alumni Association in honor of Bernard Greenberg, PhD, a visionary leader who founded the Department of Biostatistics in 1949 which he led for more than 20 years before going on to serve as dean of the School of Public Health from 1972-1982.
 The award is presented to an outstanding full-time faculty member of the UNC Gillings School of Global Public Health for excellence in the areas of teaching, research and service.

 The major criterion for the award is continuous demonstrated excellence over a number of years in service to the broad public health community.
 The award is intended for a mid-career faculty member as an incentive for continued excellence in these three areas.
 The award includes a cash prize of $12,000 annually for three years.
 For additional information and a list of past recipients, please go here.

-Carmen Samuel Hodge, RD, PhD, and Amanda Holliday, MS, RD, LDN, were honored with the UNC Gillings School of Global Public Health’s most prestigious awards for alumni and faculty at the Gillings School’s 78th commencement ceremony on May 12.
+John Wiesman, DrPH, and Jill Stewart, PhD, were honored with the UNC Gillings School of Global Public Health’s most prestigious awards for alumni and faculty at the Gillings School’s 79th commencement ceremony on May 11.
+Read more.